pangenome/odgi/docs/rst/commands/odgi_build.rst

 --------------

 | **-g, --gfa**\ =\ *FILE*
-| GFAv1 file containing the nodes, edges and paths to build a dynamic
+| GFAv1 *FILE* containing the nodes, edges and paths to build a dynamic
   succinct variation graph from.

 | **-o, --out**\ =\ *FILE*
-| Write the dynamic succinct variation graph to this file.
+| Write the dynamic succinct variation graph to this *FILE*.
 A file ending
   with *.og* is recommended.

+| **-G, --to-gfa**
+| Write the graph to stdout in GFAv1 format.

 Graph Sorting
 -------------